Deployment Model

 The standard path from development to production:

-1. **Personal branch** - Create a named version set (e.g., `personal-yourname`), pin specific agent and context graph versions, iterate locally
+1. **Personal candidate** - Create a named version set, pin the intended agent and Context Graph versions, and inspect the resolved configuration.

 <figure><img src="/files/EFYT1stkd3XwDA55jeoT" alt="Version set promotion: personal-dev to test to preview to release"><figcaption></figcaption></figure>